benjamin-wilson/public-pool-app/README.md

 1. Run Installer .exe

-2. Navigate to C:\Users\username\AppData\Local\public_pool_app\app-1.0.0\resources
+2. Open settings.json in a test editor.
+I will be found at:

+    **Windows:** %APPDATA%/public-pool-app/

+    **macOS:** ~/Library/Application Support/public-pool-app/

+    **Linux:** ~/.config/public-pool-app/

-3. Edit settings.json to match the IP address of your Bitcoin Node, Username and password
+4. Edit settings.json to match the IP address of your Bitcoin Node, Username and password

-4. Start or Restart App
+5. Start or Restart App